Chiefs' Anthony Sherman brings crew of teammates to NASCAR race at Kansas Speedway

 Two hours before kickoff for a Chiefs game last fall, fullback Anthony Sherman and his teammates could be found in the locker room, choreographing a touchdown celebration.
 These dances often come together on Friday afternoons after practice, but Sherman had received late notice that a couple of friends would be in attendance, one of them a member of NASCAR driver Kyle Larson’s crew.

-So after Tyreek Hill caught a 63-yard touchdown in the first half against the Los Angeles Chargers, there were Sherman and his teammates, treating Hill as though he was a race car in the midst of a pit stop.
+So after Tyreek Hill caught a 63-yard touchdown in the first half against the Los Angeles Chargers, there were Sherman and his teammates, treating Hill as though he were a race car in the midst of a pit stop.

 “Big NASCAR fan,” Sherman said, adding, “That one actually came to us a couple of hours before the game.
 We got to do it in the locker room and try to figure it out, and (it) ended up working out pretty good.”